DevExpress/devextreme-documentation/concepts/05 Widgets/Sparkline/10 Visual Elements/20 Series Points.md

 		// ...
 	};

 Additionally, you can change the color of these points using the [minColor](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/minColor.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxSparkline/Configuration/#minColor') and [maxColor](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/maxColor.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxSparkline/Configuration/#maxColor') options.
-These options specify the color of a bar in *bar* and *win-loss* series, or the color of a series point border in other series.
+These properties specify the color of a bar in *bar* and *win-loss* series, or the color of a series point border in other series.

 The first and last points are indicated on a sparkline by default.
 However, if you need to change their visibility, use the [showFirstLast](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/showFirstLast.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxSparkline/Configuration/#showFirstLast') property.